-In addition to choosing a name you like and making sure it meets the correct standards, you also want to make sure you can reserve a website domain name that matches and has not already been taken and give consideration to any DBA (“doing business as”) names or trademarks you may want.
+In addition to choosing a corporation name you like and making sure it meets the correct standards, you’ll also want to make sure you can reserve a website domain name that matches and has not already been taken.
+And give consideration to any DBA (“doing business as”) names or trademarks you may want.
 We’ll go over this below.

-- Once you’ve narrowed down your list based on the above, the next task is to search for available domain names to ensure you will be able to secure a website domain that matches your business name.
+Once you’ve narrowed down your list based on the above, the next task is to search for available domain names to ensure you will be able to secure a website domain that matches your business name.
 A website is a great way to reach customers and clients in addition to your brick-and-mortar location.
 You can also use your website to push your brand through social media.

-- Consider if any part of your business name or any logos you plan on using should be registered as a trademark or service mark.
+Consider if any part of your business name or any logos you plan on using should be registered as a trademark or service mark.
 To learn more about registering these in Alabama, visit the webpage about trademarks on the Secretary of State’s website.
 You may also want to consider researching trademark registration at the federal level.
-If the trademarks you wish to use are already in use, this may mean you need to narrow down your list of possible names further.
+If the trademarks you wish to use are already taken, this may mean you need to narrow down your list of possible names even further.

-- If you would like to do business under a name different from your official business name (often called a DBA or “doing business as” name), you will need to file an Application to Register or Renew Trademark, Service Mark, or Trade Name and pay a $30 processing fee.
+If you would like to do business under a name different from your official business name (often called a DBA or “doing business as” name), you will need to file an Application to Register or Renew Trademark, Service Mark, or Trade Name and pay a processing fee.
 A DBA name is referred to as a “trade name” in Alabama.
 We don’t offer trade name services for Alabama, but we do have a page dedicated to the topic with more information.

-- Once you have settled on a business name, Alabama requires that you reserve this name before filing your Certificate of Incorporation.
-You can do so by filing a Name Reservation and paying a $25 fee (there may be an additional service fee of $2 to $3 if you file online.)
+Once you’ve settled on a business name, Alabama requires that you reserve this name before filing your Certificate of Incorporation.
+You can do so by filing a Name Reservation.
 Your reservation will be valid for one year.
-After that time, if you have not filed your Certificate of Incorporation, you will need to renew your name reservation for an additional $25.
+After that time, if you have not filed your Certificate of Incorporation, you will need to renew your name reservation .

-- When you reserve your name, you should reserve the domain name you plan on using with it.
+When you reserve your name, you should register the domain name you plan on using with it.
 It’s best to have a domain name that matches your business name as closely as possible so people can find you easier online.

 The board of directors for a corporation oversees the operations of the business.
 For your business to get off the ground, a board of directors will need to be appointed.